veillette/opticsTextbook/content/Chap05Interference/InterferenceCoherence.md

 + \mathcal{E}_{1\parallel}^2 + \mathcal{E}_{2\parallel}^2 + 2\mathcal{E}_{1\parallel} \mathcal{E}_{2\parallel}.
 \end{align*}
 ```
-If the fields are randomly polarised, the time average of the $\bot$-part will equal the average of the $\parallel$-part, so the time-averaged intensity becomes
+If the fields are randomly polarized, the time average of the $\bot$-part will equal the average of the $\parallel$-part, so the time-averaged intensity becomes

 ```{math}
 \begin{align*}